 Luxury brands and streetwear have always enjoyed a symbiotic relationship, even when the exchange isn’t always equal.
 However, as we mentioned at the top of the year, the lines between runway and street couture have been blurred to the point of nonexistence.

 Nowhere is this more apparent than Dior’s Air Jordan 1, a handmade $2,000 USD-plus basketball sneaker that’s been the apple of many a footwear aficionado’s eye for the entire year.
-Combining the effortless elegance of Michael Jordan’s first signature silhouette with Thibo Denis and Kim Jones‘s Parisian craftsmanship, it portrays what was once a performance sneaker as an object of opulence — much in the same way a Dior handbag or dress is.
+Combining the effortless elegance of Michael Jordan’s first signature silhouette with Thibo Denis and Kim Jones‘s Parisian craftsmanship, it portrays what was once a performance sneaker as an object of opulence — much in the same way a

 Of course, Virgil Abloh is pushing this high-street ethos as well, gearing up for a drop of the Off-White™ x Air Jordan 4 “Sail,” his first go around with an Air Jordan since February’s Off-White™ x Air Jordan 5.
 Although some may be delayed, new co-crafted kicks from sacai, AMBUSH, Prada and more are also slated to launch this fall, a welcome change in the market as in-line styles from couture houses have failed to make a great deal of noise in the year’s first six months.